pavelacamposp/direct-data-driven-mpc/README.md

 ## Code Structure

 ### Direct Data-Driven MPC Controller
-The project is structured as a Python package, encapsulating the **Data-Driven Model Predictive Control (MPC)** controller logic within the `DirectDataDrivenMPCController` class.
+The project is structured as a Python package, encapsulating the **Data-Driven Model Predictive Control (MPC)** controller logic within the `LTIDataDrivenMPCController` class.
 This class implements a controller based on the **Nominal** and **Robust** Data-Driven MPC schemes described in the paper, ensuring that the stability and robustness guarantees are maintained by validating that the controller parameters satisfy the required assumptions and conditions.
-- [`direct_data_driven_mpc/direct_data_driven_mpc_controller.py`](direct_data_driven_mpc/direct_data_driven_mpc_controller.py): Implements the main Data-Driven MPC controller in the `DirectDataDrivenMPCController` class.
+- [`direct_data_driven_mpc/direct_data_driven_mpc_controller.py`](direct_data_driven_mpc/direct_data_driven_mpc_controller.py): Implements the main Data-Driven MPC controller in the `LTIDataDrivenMPCController` class.
 - [`direct_data_driven_mpc/utilities/hankel_matrix.py`](direct_data_driven_mpc/utilities/hankel_matrix.py): Provides functions for constructing Hankel matrices and evaluating whether data sequences are persistently exciting of a given order.

 ### Simulation